Stef-Boogers/NetLogo-for-ecology-tutorial/README.md

 # Agent-Based Modeling for Ecology in NetLogo

-## Preparation
+## 0. Preparation <br>

 1. Install the latest version of NetLogo from the dedicated [website](https://ccl.northwestern.edu/netlogo/6.2.1/).
 2. Make sure the installation is successful and open NetLogo.
 3. Grab the presentation [here](https://github.com/Stef-Boogers/NetLogo-for-ecology-tutorial/blob/7ecc3bbc0941d7db4e13f4862a671f0e17ab5287/assets/Agent-Based%20Modelling%20for%20Ecologists.pptx), if needed.
 There's a **Download** button on the right.
 4. Open the well-documented [NetLogo dictionary](https://ccl.northwestern.edu/netlogo/docs/dictionary.html), which will answer most questions you have about specific algorithms.
-5. Also open the [NetLogo Programming Guide](https://ccl.northwestern.edu/netlogo/docs/programming.html), which will answer all remaining questions.
-Really.
+5. Also open the [Interactive Dictionary](https://ccl.northwestern.edu/netlogo/bind/primitive/patches.html), which will answer all remaining questions with great examples.
 6. Follow the presentation at 12.30, either in room 01.252 or through Teams.
 After the presentation, you're ready to get started on the next section! <br>
+--- <br>

-## Fireflies: playing with your first model
+## 1. Fireflies: playing with your first model <br>

 In NetLogo, go to *File > Models Library* or type `Ctrl+M`.
 There, use the search bar at the bottom of the screen and type "Fireflies".
 The folder tree structure will show one option, under the folder "Biology".
 Doubleclick "Fireflies" and the model will load.
 If this fails, you can run the model online [here](http://www.netlogoweb.org/launch#http://ccl.northwestern.edu/netlogo/models/models/Sample%20Models/Biology/Fireflies.nlogo).
 <br><br>
 - Click the "Info" tab up top to get your bearings.
 What is being modelled?
 What are the different options?
 What do the authors recommend that you try?